6 Ways to Build Brand Loyalty

 Use a Logo that Would Resonate With Your Audience

 The colors you choose represent your brand's personality and provide a visual expression of the feeling, mood, or role your brand is trying to elicit.
-Choose a color palette informed by a brand strategy with this in mind to improve the perception of your brand and build brand loyalty.
+Select a color palette informed by your brand strategy, keeping this in mind to enhance the perception of your brand and foster brand loyalty.

 Example: